Controlling Ensemble Variance in Diffusion Models: An Application for Reanalyses Downscaling: Conclusions

+To further contextualize the effectiveness of our approach, we have also introduced an Ensemble Model Output Statistics (EMOS) baseline as a comparison method.
+EMOS, a widely adopted statistical post-processing technique for ensemble calibration, provided a valuable reference for assessing the seasonal variability and overall performance of our diffusion model.
+While EMOS successfully reproduced global variance levels, it lacked the spatial variance coherence achieved by the diffusion-based approach, underscoring the advantages of learning-based generative methods for ensemble generation.

+In our work we have showcased the capability of generating ensemble members efficiently at high temporal and spatial resolutions.
+Specifically, our ensemble reference CERRA-EDA has a considerable reduction in spatial resolution (from $1069 \times 1069$ to $565 \times 565$) and temporal resolution (from $3h$ to $6h$).
+We reveal that our approach is able to generate ensemble members at full CERRA temporal and spatial resolution, while maintaining high efficiency, essentially running on workstation hardware.
+Considering that our model is conditioned only by ERA5 low-resolution inputs, which happens to be available at hourly intervals, we can additionally increase the ensemble temporal resolution to $1h$.
+Additionally, we have extended our ensemble diffusion methodology from CERRA to CARRA-EAST, demonstrating its capability to generate ensemble members for datasets lacking ensemble information, using a similar training setup and confirming its effectiveness in reproducing spatial variance patterns through diffusion step tuning.

 Since our diffusion model is trained solely on the deterministic ERA5-to-CERRA task, it is unaffected by factors such as measurement quality or other previously assessed uncertainties.
 As such, our approach can serve as a validation tool for existing ensembles, with discrepancies providing insights into the neural model's understanding of the underlying physical system or serving as validation for uncertainty estimates obtained through other methods.

 In our experimental setting, the spatial variance reported in Figure \ref{fig:spatial_variance_big_picture} shows a clear overlap between distributions.
 However, during the summer months in the North African region, discrepancies between CERRA-EDA and our Ensemble Diffusion appear.
-This may indicate that our model struggles to capture uncertainty in this region, or that CERRA-EDA itself may be affected by data scarcity \cite{ridal2024cerra}.
+This may stem from physical factors limiting the model’s ability to learn regional variance dynamics, particularly under intense surface heating, shallow convective mixing, and heterogeneous land-surface conditions typical of the summer season.
+Alternatively, it may reflect inflated variance in CERRA-EDA itself, driven by data scarcity and uncertainty inflation in areas with sparse observations.
+Although a full investigation of these mechanisms lies beyond the scope of this work, we note that a season-specific tuning of the number of reverse diffusion steps mitigates this issue.